accosmin-org/libnano/docs/nonlinear.md

 #### Examples

 A working example for constructing and minimizing an objective function can be found in the [example](../example/src/nonlinear.cpp).
-The source shows additionally how to:
+The source shows how to:
 * compute objective function values at various points,
 * compute the accuracy of the gradient using central finite difference,
 * retrieve and configure the solver,